electricboy6/GoldASM/README.md

 - Full simulated serial port

 ### Basic usage
-Just run the ``--help`` subcommand, everything else should be obvious after that.
 For voters/reviewers - I HIGHLY recommend either watching the video or just using a demo program (in the examples folder, you'll probably also need the stuff in lib), because you'll otherwise need to learn the language. ``serialtest.gasm`` is a good one, when it gets to just looping then it's waiting for input.

-Note - This is a command line tool, after downloading the right file for your OS (and probably the examples folder), do ``.\GoldASM.exe`` on Windows or ``./GoldASM.linux64`` in a terminal to run the tool (you'll still need subcommands)
+Note - This is a command line tool, after downloading the right file for your OS (and probably the examples folder), run the correct command in a terminal to run the tool

+Base command - ``.\GoldASM.exe`` on Windows or ``./GoldASM.linux64`` on linux

+Note - There is a ``--help`` subcommand, run it if you need clarification.

+#### Assembling
+``baseCommand assemble sourceFile``

+#### Simulating
+``baseCommand simulate binaryFile`` or ``baseCommand simulate binaryFile symbolTable``

 ### What is the Gold ISA?
 - The Gold ISA is a lightweight ISA targeting small FPGAs, especially the Alchitry Au v2 (hence the name)